 According to finaid.org, people tend to overestimate the amount of merit-based aid and underestimate the amount of need-based aid they might receive.
 Eligibility for financial aid is a calculation with a number of moving parts, and there is no set level of assets or income that would preclude you from receiving financial aid.

-The first step in the process is to complete the FAFSA.
+The first step in the process is to complete the Free Application for Federal Student Aid (FAFSA).
 For the 2022-23 school year, the application must be received by June 30, 2023.
+However, you should complete this as soon as possible to ensure maximum eligibility for scholarships.
+Many schools require this information by March 1 for them to prepare a financial aid offer before national decision day on May 1.
 Income amounts are based on your 2020 income tax return.
 Asset values are as of the date you complete the form.
 The entire process can be completed online at studentaid.gov.
 You should file whether or not you believe you will qualify for benefits.

 The income and asset values submitted on the FAFSA are used to compute your expected family contribution (EFC).
 This is the amount you are expected to pay toward your student’s education.
 The calculation is quite complex, and the specific EFC depends on a variety of factors, including the cost of attendance, specific assets and income of both the parent(s) and the student, and the number of children in college at the same time.